Zhangsun Sheng

-Zhangsun Sheng or Zhangsun Cheng (長孫晟 (Zhǎngsūn Chéng); 552 — 609), courtesy name Jicheng (季晟), was a Chinese statesman, diplomat and general of Xianbei origin who served the Sui dynasty.
-He was China's chief strategist on Turkic policy.
+Zhangsun Sheng or Zhangsun Cheng (長孫晟 (Zhǎngsūn Chéng); 552—609), courtesy name Jicheng (季晟), posthumous name Duke Xian of Qi (齊獻公), was a Chinese statesman, diplomat and general of Xianbei ethnicity of the Sui dynasty.
+He was the Sui dynasty's chief strategist on Göktürk policy.
 He was described as "intelligent and quick-witted, had some knowledge of clerical work, was skilled in pellet shooting and archery, and was exceptionally agile".
-He was posthumously ennobled Duke of Qi (齊國公) and was given the posthumous name Xian (獻).
+He was posthumously given the noble title Duke of Qi (齊國公) and the posthumous name Xian (獻) by the Tang dynasty.

 Biography

 Early life

 Zhangsun Sheng was born in 552 in Luoyang during the Northern Zhou dynasty to Zhangsun Si (长孙兕) and a lady from the Chigan (or Xue) clan.
 (Note: Both Zhangsun and Chigan were sinicized Xianbei surnames.
 See Change of Xianbei names to Han names for more.)
 He hailed from Zhangsun Clan of Henan.
-It was written that his ancestors traced their origin to the Northern Wei's founding emperor Taiwu's 17th generation ancestor Tuoba Kuaili (拓拔儈立) — that their ancestor was Tuoba Kuali's third son, who took the surname Baba (拔拔), eventually changed to Zhangsun when Emperor Xiaowen of Northern Wei changed Xianbei surnames to Han surnames in 496.
+It was written that his ancestors traced their origin to the Northern Wei's founding emperor Taiwu's 17th generation ancestor Tuoba Kuaili (拓跋儈立) — that their ancestor was Tuoba Kuali's third son, who took the surname Baba (拔拔), eventually changed to Zhangsun when Emperor Xiaowen of Northern Wei changed Xianbei surnames to Han surnames in 496.
 He had an elder brother, Zhangsun Chi (长孙炽; 549 – 15 November 610), who was also a Sui official.

 Orphaned at the age of 14, he was enrolled in the military.
 At the age of 18, he became an upper officer in the guard.
 Initially, he was not well-known and went unrecognized by others according to Book of Sui until his meeting with Yang Jian who was impressed with his skills.